-- High interest rate: By far, the biggest negative associated with store credit cards is the interest rate.
-A 2018 CreditCards.com survey found the average APR on America’s biggest retail-branded credit cards has increased to a hefty 25.64 percent.
-And remember that zero percent financing we discussed?
+- High interest rates: By far, the biggest negative associated with a store credit card is the interest rate.
+A 2019 CreditCards.com survey found the average APR on America’s biggest retail-branded credit cards has increased to a hefty 27.52%.
+And remember that 0% financing we discussed?
 If you don’t pay off your purchase within the allotted time, many store cards go back and apply the interest retroactively.
 Yikes!

 - Limited use: Some store cards may offer the same flexibility as a regular credit card, but others can only be used at that particular retailer.
 In addition, you may have a low spending limit.

 - Credit damage: Your credit score gets dinged slightly every time you have it pulled for a card application, and your score will also suffer if your card balances are too high.
-The damage can be felt in other ways.
+The damage can be felt in other ways as well.
 When reviewing loan applications, creditors not only consider how much debt you have but also how much existing credit is available to you.
 If you already have enough credit to go on a $20,000 spending bender, lenders might be hesitant to give you access to more cash.